 - to gather information which helps us to improve what we do.

 Definition of a complaint

-A complaint is any expression of dissatisfaction, whether justified or not, about any aspect of the Charity; with the conduct or behaviour of a Trustee or Charity employee; that relates to the Charity’s business or service provision and requires a formal response.
+A complaint is any expression of dissatisfaction, whether justified or not, about any aspect of the Charity; with the conduct or behaviour of a Trustee or Charity employee; relating to the Charity’s business or service provision and requiring a formal response.